omeka/Documentation/source/Reference/libraries/globals/option.rst

 .. include:: /Reference/libraries/globals/summary/option.rst

-.. php:function:: option(string $name)
+.. php:function:: option($name)

-    Return the value of a particular site setting.
-This can be used to display any option that would be retrieved with get_option().
+    Get the value of a particular site setting for display.

-    Content for any specific option can be filtered by using a filter named'display_option_(option)' where (option) is the name of the option, e.g.'display_option_site_title'.
+    Content for any specific option can be filtered by using a filter named 'display_option_(option)' where (option) is the name of the option, e.g.
+    'display_option_site_title'.

+    :type $name: string
-    :param string $name: The name of the option
+    :param $name: The name of the option
     :returns: string

 *****